- Risk Factors

-- Intertrigo is a dermatitis that affects skin folds.
+- Intertrigo is a rash (dermatitis) that affects skin folds.

 - Intertrigo is caused when frictional forces, enhanced by heat and moisture, produce skin irritation.

 - Risk factors for intertrigo include obesity, heat, and humidity.

-- Occasionally, long-standing intertrigo may produce a musty smell.
+- Occasionally, long-standing intertriginous dermatitis may produce a musty smell.

 - Intertrigo is diagnosed by visual inspection after eliminating infectious causes.

 - Treatment involves the reduction of frictional forces, humidity, and heat in the skin folds.

-- Intertrigo dermatitis can be infected by bacteria and fungi.
+- Intertriginous dermatitis can be infected by bacteria and fungi.
 Eruptions in the skin folds can occur in a number of other dermatological conditions aside from intertrigo.

 - Intertrigo can be prevented by losing weight and applying lubricating topical preparations prior to athletic endeavors.

 - The prognosis of intertrigo is excellent.

 What is intertrigo?

-Intertrigo is a very common inflammatory condition affecting areas of skin that are characteristically in contact with each other, such as the groin, armpits, under the breasts, and skin folds on the anterior torso.
-These areas of skin that are in contact with each other are referred to as the intertriginous zones.
+Intertrigo is a very common inflammation affecting skin-on-skin contact, such as the groin, armpits, under the breasts (inframammary skin), and skin folds on the anterior torso (panniculus).
+These areas of skin that touch each other are referred to as the intertriginous zones.
 In obese individuals, skin folds may occur in a variety of other areas and so can be affected by intertrigo.

 What causes intertrigo?

 A combination of frictional rubbing, increased temperature, and moisture cause an irritant dermatitis known as simple intertrigo.
 Intertrigo can be complicated by various microorganisms, including yeasts (candidal intertrigo), dermatophytic fungal intertrigo, Gram-positive bacteria (erythrasma), as well as allergic and irritant reactions to various medications and chemicals.
 There are also some uncommon exotic dermatologic diseases that have a predilection to appear in the intertriginous zones.
 The differential diagnosis (other conditions that resemble intertrigo) include familial pemphigus, hidradenitis suppurativa, inverse psoriasis, staphylococcal or streptococcal impetigo, and seborrheic dermatitis.
 Group A strep can cause a rare form of streptococcal skin infection that produces a severe form of intertrigo affecting the neck creases, groin, perianal tissue, and toe webs of infants.
 Aggressive treatment is appropriate for these conditions.